 Noorderzijlvest Water Authority as an employer

-Working for the water authority means working in a dynamic field.
+Working at the water authority means working in a dynamic region.
 We are faced with climate change and energy transition, but digital innovations also pose a major challenge.
 As an employer, Noorderzijlvest is always looking for colleagues who can balance different interests and seek a win-win situation.

 How many people work there?